-- Typically, you do not need to open or close files in LANSA applications.
-OPEN and CLOSE commands enable this to be done, for example for performance reasons.
+- Typically, you do not need to open or close tables in LANSA applications.
+For performance reasons, OPEN and CLOSE commands enable this to be done.

-- *ALL specifies that all fields from the currently active file be fetched.
+- *ALL specifies that all fields from the currently active table be fetched.

-- *ALL_REAL specifies that all real fields from the currently active file be fetched.
+- *ALL_REAL specifies that all real fields from the currently active table be fetched.

-- *ALL_VIRT specifies that all virtual fields from the currently active file be fetched.
+- *ALL_VIRT specifies that all virtual fields from the currently active table be fetched.

 - *EXCLUDING specifies that fields following this special value must be excluded from the field list.